 It started back when I was teaching myself how to design apps and websites.
 I wanted to consume as much good content as possible.
 I set up Twitter and followed all the most influential designers in the industry.
 I did the same for Dribbble and other social networks where designers use to hang out.
 I also set up RSS reader and added lots of design websites and curator mailing lists.
-I wanted to know it all.
+It felt like the right thing to do.

 Then the hype following social media, growth hacking, and digital products caught up.
 Websites started rewriting stuff from each other; courses began popping up everywhere.
 There is so much content out there now it would take you a couple of lifetimes to consume it all.